Home Closed Back Headphone Reviews Audio Technica ATH-M50x Review: Still A Gem After All These Years

 With open-back headphones, it’s more prominent because the sound has room to breathe (Some of it escapes through the backs of the headphones).

-Have you ever thought you heard a noise while you were listening to music and subsequently took off your headphones and looked around?
+Have you ever thought you heard a noise while you were listening to music and subsequently paused the track to look around?

 That’s what I mean.